 Of course, if you have pregnancy complications and are considered high-risk, the insurer might postpone your application.
 If this is the case, there’s not much you can do.
 Sometimes, you can search for a different provider.
 Some are more lenient than others.
 But if you can’t find one that will cover you during a complicated pregnancy, you’ll have to wait until after.
 Hopefully, once you give birth, your body will normalize and you can apply for life insurance easily.

 Riders are additional types of benefits or coverage that you can attach to your standard policy for an additional cost.
 For pregnant women, there are some riders that can be particularly useful.
 These include:

 Disability income rider – If you become disabled or unable to work following pregnancy (which is not uncommon), this rider provides a steady, reliable source of income.
-This can be useful for a mother, especially a single mother, who wants to make sure she can provide for her children.
+This can be useful for a mother, especially a single mother, who wants to make sure she can provide the necessary care for her children.
 However, this rider is not offered by most insurance carriers.

 Accidental death benefit – This rider pays out an additional lump sum to the beneficiaries if the policyholder dies in an accident.

 Getting life insurance while pregnant is entirely possible, and even recommended.
 In the case of healthy pregnancies, your premiums won’t go up.
 However, if there are complications or you have underlying health conditions, the life insurance company may recommend postponing your application until post-birth.
 If your heart is set on getting life insurance during your pregnancy, you can always apply through a different provider.
 Not all insurance companies have the same requirements, and you may find that some are more lenient than others.